Words by Jae Kim

 Subversive and multivalent practices are Elmgreen and Dragset’s bread and butter.
 Forgoing obvious optics or points of references, they have devised objects, environments, and situations that confront the viewer’s expectations of what art means.
 Drawing on everything from children’s books, middle-brow aesthetics, and queer theory, Elmgreen and Dragset playfully mix the political with the mundane, discovering new ways in which art can be presented.

 Love is a strong basis for the artists’ practice.
 Beginning as a romantic coupling, the duo has worked throughout their career to find ways to transfuse love of all forms into their work.
 In our interview, Elmgreen and Dragset reflect on their profound personal exchange, shaped by their individual artistic sensibilities.
 Their love for each other allows them to be fearless, both within their own relationship and outwardly through their collaborative work.

-P: How does love encounter within your life?
-As an individual, as a creator, innovator.
+How does love encounter within your life?
+As an individual, as a creator, and an innovator.

 Love is at the heart of our collaboration.
 We started out as lovers but ended our romantic relationship after ten years.
 The love never left though, it just took on other forms, and sometimes it might even be invisible to others, especially when we get into heated discussions or one of us storms out of the room in frustration.
 But exactly because of love, these disagreements and differences are allowed to exist.
 Because of love, we can be fearless, both inwardly in our relationship and outwardly.
 There is always something to fall back onto.
 Love nurtures criticism.
 Criticism can be love.
 The world needs more love.